WillsMediaServer/Wills-Media-Server/README.md

 # WMS [WORK IN PROGRESS]

+#### Check [This Issue](https://github.com/WillsMediaServer/WMS-Core/issues/8) to find out about the rewrite before wms leaves the prototyping stage.

 Wills Media Server
 ==================
 An all in one Media server with no pay for restrictions or paywalls